Obesity, poverty help explain higher diabetes risk for US blacks

 “To eliminate the higher rate of diabetes, everybody needs to have access to healthy foods, safe spaces for physical activity and equal economic opportunity to have enough money to afford these things and live in communities that offer this,” Bancks said by email.

-“Prior research by our team has shown that black adults live in neighborhoods that have higher rates of poverty, fewer grocery stores and (fewer) safe places for physical activity,” Bancks added.
-“These neighborhood factors contribute directly to the health behaviors such as physical activity and diet that can lead to obesity and diabetes.”
+“Prior research by our team has shown that black adults live in neighbourhoods that have higher rates of poverty, fewer grocery stores and (fewer) safe places for physical activity,” Bancks added.
+“These neighbourhood factors contribute directly to the health behaviours such as physical activity and diet that can lead to obesity and diabetes.”

 At the start of the study, participants were about 25 years old on average, and white people were more likely to be married, employed full-time and have at least some college education.